AyushPai4159/csxl-COMP423-chatbot/README.md

 ## Deployment Link
 * [CSXL Chatbot](https://csxl-team-e3-comp423-25s.apps.unc.edu/welcome)
 * To interact with the chatbot, press the robot icon on the bottom left corner.
 It should open a chat interface.
 * In the text space, type any information you want to ask the chatbot, as long it is related to UNC CS or the CSXL.
 Then, click the send button.
+* Sample Question: What is the CSXL?
+* You can also look at previous chat threads by clicking the session button on the bottom right of the Chat UI.